jonasbkarlsson/ferro_ai_companion/README.md

 ## Features
 - Shows the peak shaving threshold(s) that Ferro AI is using to reduce peak power.
-- Shows in which of the four modes that Ferro AI is operating in.
+- Shows in which of the modes that Ferro AI is operating in.
 - Can override the Ferro AI operating mode.

 ## Installation